 Four best practices to overcome those regulatory challenges

-- Rely on an international network of regulatory experts – Food compliance requires a strong knowledge of local rules and their interpretation, as well as the ability to always be up to date regarding these rules in order to anticipate the application of any possible change.
+- Rely on an international network of regulatory experts – Food compliance requires a strong knowledge of local rules and their interpretation, as well as the ability to always be up to date regarding these food regulations in order to anticipate the application of any possible change.
 Having access to a network of food regulatory specialists, spread out in the countries where the products are intended to be commercialized, is a key element of food companies strategy.
 Using dedicated IT tools, such as a Product Lifecycle Management software, also facilitate product and label compliance.

 - To discover the three additional best practices, download the whitepaper “how to facilitate product development in a global regulatory environment”